-- a) Demonstrate an understanding of events and causes of the recent global credit crisis. - b) Demonstrate an understanding of the basic concepts of credit risk modeling such as probability of default, loss given default, exposure at default, and expected loss. - c) Demonstrate an understanding of credit valuation models. - d) Demonstrate an understanding of Merton asset value models in the context of credit risk. - e) Demonstrate an understanding of the term structure of default probability. - f) Demonstrate an understanding of modeling approaches for correlated defaults. - g) Demonstrate an understanding of, and be able to apply the concept of Duration Times Spread (DTS.) - h) Demonstrate an understanding of credit default swaps (CDS) and the bond-CDS basis, including the use of CDS in portfolio and trading contexts. - i) Demonstrate an understanding of mortgage default models in the valuation of MBS. - Demonstrate an understanding of measuring and marking-to-market counterparty credit risk in credit derivatives. - k) Understand and apply various approaches for managing credit risk in a portfolio setting. - 1) Understand the rationale, markets and risks of structured finance.
+- a) Demonstrate an understanding of events and causes of the recent global credit crisis. - b) Demonstrate an understanding of the basic concepts of credit risk modeling such as probability of default, loss given default, exposure at default, and expected loss. - c) Demonstrate an understanding of credit valuation models. - d) Demonstrate an understanding of Merton asset value models in the context of credit risk. - e) Demonstrate an understanding of the term structure of default probability. - f) Demonstrate an understanding of modeling approaches for correlated defaults. - g) Demonstrate an understanding of, and be able to apply the concept of Duration Times Spread (DTS.) - h) Demonstrate an understanding of credit default swaps (CDS) and the bond-CDS basis, including the use of CDS in portfolio and trading contexts. - i) Demonstrate an understanding of CDS valuations - j) Demonstrate an understanding of mortgage default models in the valuation of MBS. - k) Demonstrate an understanding of measuring and marking-to-market counterparty credit risk in credit derivatives. - I) Understand and apply various approaches for managing credit risk in a portfolio setting. - m) Understand the rationale, markets and risks of structured finance.